Top 6 Ways You Can Reduce Field Service Operations Cost

 Where, issues resolved indicates the actual task and the follow-up refers to the visits made by the field service technicians.

 Over the years, we have seen following contributing significantly to reduced field service delivery costs.
 Hope it helps-

 1. First-visit effectiveness statistics

-If you find out that no. of follow-ups trips of your team is relatively higher than average no. of issues resolved in a day, it means your first-visit effectiveness is fairly low.
+If you find out that no. of follow-up trips of your team is relatively higher than the average no. of issues resolved in a day, it means your first-visit effectiveness is fairly low.

 Possible causes for low first-visit effectiveness are: